Hangzhou: Tourism

+Development zones

 Hangzhou Economic and Technological Development Zone was established and approved as a national development zone by the State Council in 1993.
 It covers an area of 104.7 km2.
 Encouraged industries include electronic information, biological medicine, machinery and household appliances manufacturing, and food processing.
 Hangzhou Export Processing Zone was established on April 27, 2000, upon approval of the State Council.
 It was one of the first zones and the only one in Zhejiang Province to be approved by the government.
 Its total planned area is 2.92 km2.
 It is located close to Hangzhou Xiaoshan International Airport and Hangzhou Port.

 Hangzhou Hi-Tech Industrial Development Zone was set up with approval from the State Council as a state-level high-tech Industrial Development Zone in March 1991.
 The HHTZ is composed of three parts, with the main regions being the Zhijiang Sci-Tech Industrial Park and Xiasha Sci-Tech Industrial Park.
 HHTZ has become one of the most influential high-tech innovation and high-tech industry bases in Zhejiang Province.
 As of 2013, HHTZ hosts more than 1,100 software developers and BPO enterprises.
 Major companies such as Motorola, Nokia and Siemens have established R&D centers in the zone.
 In 2011, the GDP of the zone rose by 13.1 percent, amounting to RMB 41.63 billion.
 This accounted for 5.9 percent of Hangzhou's total GDP.
 The HHTZ positions itself as the "Silicon Valley" of China.
 The Alibaba Group is headquartered in the zone.